CreativeInquiry/PEmbroider/API.md

 ### `void ellipseMode(int mode)`
 ```
-Modifies the location from which ellipses are drawn by changing the way in which parameters given to
+Modifies the location from which ellipses are drawn by changing the way in which parameters given to ellipse() are intepreted. also governs circle()
 ```
 |parameter|description|
 |---|---|
 |`j`|```Same as Processing ellipseMode, this can be RADIUS, CENTER, CORNER, CORNERS etc. ```|

+**return** `rectMode `